Extend your iPad's battery life

 The much-touted ten-hour battery life of the iPad is a wonderful feature, but you can do some things to extend it even further.
 Here are a few tips to consider:

-Your iPad comes with a USB Power Adapter.
+Your iPad comes with a USB power adapter.
 With the variety of devices, Apple now has a guide to adapters here Apple.com.
 Your best bet is to use the adapter that came with your iPad.
 If you have another adapter, refer to Apple’s page cited here, but if it’s an Apple power adapter, you’ll be safe.
-If you use a smaller power adapter than the one that came with your iPad, you’ll probably increase the charging time, but you shouldn’t do damage.
+If you use a lower-wattage power adapter than the one that came with your iPad, you’ll probably increase the charging time, but you shouldn’t do damage.

 Sometimes your iPad refuses to respond.
 Before you throw it through the window and run to the Apple store, there are a few troubleshooting things you can try.
 If your iPad goes dead on you, try these solutions:

 - Charge the battery.
-The problem is most likely to be a power issue, so the first thing to do is plug the Lightning-to-USB cable into the 10 W or 12 W USB Power Adapter, plug the adapter into a wall outlet, plug the other end of the Lightning-to-USB cable into your iPad, and charge the battery.
+The problem is most likely to be a power issue, so the first thing to do is plug the cable into the power adapter, plug the adapter into a wall outlet, plug the other end of the cable into your iPad, and charge the battery.
+Do be patient and afford your iPad a few minutes to get going again.
+Sometimes it can take a while for it to start back up after the battery has been completely drained of power.

 Apple offers AppleCare+.
-For $99, you get two years of coverage, which protects you even if you drop or spill liquids on your iPad.
+For $99, you get two years of coverage, which protects you even if you drop your iPad or spill liquids on it.
 (Apple covers up to two incidents of accidental damage.)
 The terms and prices change over time so checkout the link here to find out the current information.
 See Apple support for more details.

-Apple occasionally updates the iPad system software (iOS) to fix problems or offer enhanced features.
+Apple occasionally updates the iPad system software (iPadOS) to fix problems or offer enhanced features.
 You can update manually or automatically.
 To update your software automatically, tap Settings→General→Software Update to update your software.

 Every new iPad comes with a year’s coverage of the hardware and 90 days’ worth of free technical support.
 Apple is known for its helpful customer support, so if you’re stuck, I recommend that you try it.
 Here are a few options you can explore for getting help: